October 10, 2017

 Just do not waste your time trying to talk people into having work done.

 If they say No, thank them and quickly move onto the next house.

 Keep it honest and simply draw your prospective customer's attention to a problem with their property.
 Your opener may be something like, "Hi, I'm Ben and my company is Benz Softwash.
 I noticed you have a lot of unsightly green algae growing on your render.
 Would you be interested in having it removed?"

 If they say "Yes" follow up with something like "Great, I can give you a quote if you like.
 Would you like me to do that?"

 If they say No, say something like, "Ok, thanks for your time and have a good evening".

 If they say Yes to receiving a quote, ask for their permission to wander around their property and put a quote together.
+Use a clipboard to work out your quote and look professional.
 This really is easy peasy.

 Why two hours?
 Because we've found that's the optimum time during which we can maintain a state of high enthusiasm.
-After a couple of hours we noticed our energy sagging, which meant the number of sales dropped off.
+After a couple of hours our energy sags, which means the number of sales drops off.